Subscribe: Apple Podcast | Email | Spotify | Stitcher

 A secret weapon in managing constipation.
 Find out in the podcast why it’s so effective and how much to give.
 Or download the FREE GUIDE for quantities.

-Cheap, available all year-around, oats contain soluble fibre that contain gel-forming properties to help the bowel to relax.
+Cheap, and available all year-around, oats contain soluble fibre that contains gel-forming properties to help the bowel to relax.
 This helps children pass soft stools easily.

 Children need regular exercise to help stimulate their bowels to open regularly.